mhixon4479/cs2-modded-server/Player Server Guide.md

     * If someone joins the server - be courteous and welcoming.
         * If a 10-man is happening, we operate on the GTFO rule - though the server should block people from joining if a 10-man is ongoing.
 * Zero tolerance for cheating - Players caught with valid proof will be permanently banned.

+## Notes
+* Be mindful when using custom maps, that file sizes vary.
+While I try and find the most optimized versions of maps (100MB or lower) some maps can be a big as 2GB.
+This is a new game engine, and some mappers are still learning.
+Some maps also just simply have a higher asset complexity.
+    * You can find the server's downloaded maps in the `\Steam\steamapps\workshop\content\730\` directory.